“The EQ Services Alliance vision is to

 “Qualification is an important design tool whenever safety equipment has to tolerate service conditions that could cause equipment failures."

 Drawing on extensive experience of nuclear power plant operations and regulation,

-Wood has joined forces with Element Materials Technology, Tecnatom and TUV Rheinland to form the EQ Services Alliance.
+Jacobs has joined forces with Element Materials Technology, Tecnatom and TUV Rheinland to form the EQ Services Alliance.

 All four companies have expert capabilities in EQ together with global experience supporting various nuclear licensed sites and NPPs.

 Together, we offer a comprehensive and complete EQ service, expert support and advice on materials selection and qualification plans, and testing strategies and programmes - all designed to establish,

 preserve and upgrade equipment qualifications.

 Equipment Qualification and Materials Qualification –

 Equipment Qualification is typically required for electronic, electrical, electromechanical and mechanical equipment that fulfils a safety function while performing an active role within a system.
 Materials Qualification (MQ) can help support a qualification such as this or act as a standalone qualification.